 - Check or Money Order for $410 payable to Department of Homeland Security.

 - 2 passport style photographs.
 Write your name and I-94 number on the back of your photographs

-- Employment letter including job description and how the employment relates to the STEM field
+- Optional: Employment letter including job description and how the employment relates to the STEM field